 This trick has transformed my hair!
 When I do this, I wake up with volume in my hair rather than having it flat and limp.
 This is my favorite trick!

-Apply a dry shampoo that has some grip or hold (this texturizing dry shampoo is my favorite!) for added texture.
+Apply a dry shampoo that has some grip or hold for added texture.
 This way it can double as a texture spray and eliminate one more product you need to add (and one less product to purchase).

 I apply this not only at the scalp but also within my layers to add volume throughout my hair.
-I always curl or wave my hair in layers.
+If you’d rather not use dry shampoo throughout your hair, you can check out volumizing powders.

-You can also spray it on bobby pins or other hair accessories before putting them in your hair to give them a little extra grip.
+You can also spray dry shampoo on bobby pins or other hair accessories before putting them in your hair to give them a little extra grip.
 This is helpful for people with fine hair whose accessories tend to slip out.

 Back combing is great for adding lift and volume to your hair.
 When you marry that with dry shampoo you can fake a ton of volume super easily!